vitorbari/jwks-merge/README.md

 ### Kubernetes

-By combining `jwks-merge` with a webserver such as Nginx, you can easily serve the merged JWKS via an URL.

 <!-- TODO Helm Charts -->

-Example configuration files are located on `./k8s`.
+There are also some Kubernetes example configuration files are located under `./k8s`.

 ```
 $ git clone git@github.com:vitorbari/jwks-merge.git